Paulo-Camacho/rov_2025/README.md

 from the rov-2024 project.

 Feel free to submit pull requests or open issues if you find bugs or have suggestions for improvements.
+Cuesta College's Aqua Cats Robotics Team for the MATE ROV Competition, it refines control and responsiveness for competitive